quic/sense/README.md

 ```

 #### Step 2: Install Dependencies
-We recommended creating a new virtual environment to install our dependencies using
+We recommend creating a new virtual environment to install our dependencies using
 [conda](https://docs.conda.io/en/latest/miniconda.html) or [`virtualenv`](https://docs.python.org/3/library/venv.html
 ).
 The following instructions will help create a conda environment.